Ol Pejeta Bush Camp: Information from the owner

 All the information on this page is supplied to us directly from the lodge owner and reflects their view, not ours.

-For Expert Africa's view, see our own report, which contains our own observations and views.
+For Expert Africa's view, see our own full report on Ol Pejeta Bush Camp, which contains our own observations and views.

-Main description of Ol Pejeta Bush Camp
+Facilities at Ol Pejeta Bush Camp

-- Big 5, Bird Watching, Game Drives, Game Viewing, Game Walks, Safaris, Walks (Guided), Cultural Tours, Hiking|
+- Big 5, Bird Watching, Game Drives, Game Viewing, Game Walks, Night Drives, Safaris, Walks (Guided)

 Room types at Ol Pejeta Bush Camp